Physics-informed diffusion models in spectral space: Experiment description

-\paragraph{Dataset and spectral transform preprocessing.} All experiments are conducted using the same datasets introduced in the DiffusionPDE work \cite{huang2024diffusionpde}.
-The datasets consist of pairs of PDE coefficients and corresponding solutions generated numerically for the target equations at a spatial resolution of $128 \times 128$.
-For the Navier--Stokes equations, we consider trajectories consisting of 10 consecutive time steps, which correspond to one second of physical time in the underlying simulation.
-Each training sample therefore contains the full spatio-temporal evolution of the vorticity field over this interval.
-We use the original training and test splits provided in that work to ensure a fair and direct comparison with existing diffusion-based PDE solvers.
+All experiments use the datasets from DiffusionPDE \cite{huang2024diffusionpde}, generated numerically at a spatial resolution of $128 \times 128$.
+For the Poisson and Helmholtz equations, each sample consists of a (\PDE\ coefficient, solution) pair obtained via a second-order finite difference scheme.
+For the Navier--Stokes equations, samples are vorticity trajectories generated following the FNO framework \cite{Li2021} using its publicly released code; each trajectory consists of 10 consecutive time steps, corresponding to one second of physical simulation time, and constitutes a complete spatio-temporal snapshot of the vorticity field over that interval.
+We use the original training and test splits provided in DiffusionPDE to ensure a fair and direct comparison with existing diffusion-based \PDE\ solvers.

 Prior to training, all fields are transformed into the spectral domain.
-For the Poisson and Helmholtz equations, we employ a discrete sine transform, while for the Navier--Stokes equations we use a standard Fourier transform appropriate for the periodic boundary condition.
+For the Poisson and Helmholtz equations, we employ a discrete sine transform, while for the Navier--Stokes equations we use a standard Fourier transform consistent with the periodic boundary conditions.
+Note that for the Poisson and Helmholtz equations, the discrete sine transform requires the input to vanish at the boundary.
+The \PDE\ coefficients do not satisfy this requirement, so applying the sine transform directly would be ill-posed and produce Gibbs-type spectral artifacts.
+To address this, we pad the coefficients \(a\) with four external layers that decrease smoothly to zero at the boundary, making the sine transform well-defined.

 To reduce the effective dimensionality and focus learning on the dominant modes, we truncate the spectral coefficients.
+All subsequent training and inference operations are performed in this truncated spectral space.
 For Poisson and Helmholtz, we retain $44\times44$ modes using a hyperbolic truncation strategy (see \cref{truncation_hyper}), which prioritizes low-frequency modes while gradually reducing high-frequency components.
+To produce a fixed-size square input for the network, the axis-aligned strips are folded into the remaining entries.

-For Navier--Stokes, we retain the inner $32\times32$ square of Fourier modes, after applying fftshift, which, after inverting the shift, results in \cref{truncation_ns}.
+For Navier--Stokes equations, we retain the inner $32\times32$ square of Fourier modes (selected via fftshift prior to truncation), which, after inverting the shift, results in \cref{truncation_ns}.

-All subsequent training and inference operations are performed in this truncated spectral space.
-The training objective is a standard denoising diffusion loss applied to the truncated coefficients, ensuring that the model captures the dominant physical structures while remaining computationally efficient.